raspberrypilearning/tree-life-simulator/en/step_7.md

 ## Natural deforestation

 Deforestation can happen when natural disasters such as drought, forest fire and tornados devastate an area of land.
-They can also be trigger by human activity, like a campfire, but spread quickly due to natural conditions like a very dry season.
-This can be particularly deadly as, in the wide area  affected, entire species can disappear with the destruction of their habitats.
+They can also be triggered by human activity, like a campfire, but spread quickly due to natural conditions, like a very dry season.
+This can be particularly deadly as, in the wide area affected, entire species can disappear along with the destruction of their habitats.

 Simulate the impact of natural disasters randomly moving through the forest.
+Hide the **Natural Disaster** sprite at the start of the simulation.

 --- task ---

-At the start of the simulation the **Natural Disaster** sprite will hide.
 Click on the **Natural Disaster** sprite then in the Code area add a `when flag clicked`{:class="block3events"} block followed by a `hide`{:class="block3looks"} block.

 ![image of the Natural Disaster sprite](images/natural-disaster-sprite.png)